 3. Go to Places Known For Fall Weather

 You don’t have to go out of the country to experience something new.
 Thereâ€™s a reason peopleÂ take road tripsÂ through states like New Hampshire orÂ Connecticut in autumn.
 The changing leaves only happen once every year and they are breathtaking!
 Whether you go for a weekend or two weeks, the gorgeous array of colors and viewsÂ will make any fall road trip feel magical.Â

-This one might be considered a no-brainer to some, but it’s always good to do some research about your vacation location, and see if any special autumn festivals or eventsÂ are happening when youâ€™re there.
+Before your trip, it’s a good idea to have at least a loose itinerary of what you want to do.
+After all, you don’t want toÂ waste precious time trying to figure it all out while you’re on vacation.
+Instead, research your vacationÂ destinationÂ to see if any special autumn festivals or eventsÂ are happening when youâ€™re there.
 A lot of cities and small towns have specificÂ annual events or celebrations during the fall months.
 Attending one of themÂ is another exciting way to enhance your vacation.

-5. Take All Safety Precautions Before Beginning Your Trip
+5. Take Safety Precautions Before Your Trip

-The information in this article was obtained from various sources.
+The information in this article is obtained from various sources.
 This content is offered for educational purposes only.
 It should notÂ replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
-The definitions, terms and coverage in a given policy may be different than those suggested here and such policy will be governed by the language contained therein.
+The definitions, terms and coverage in a given policy may be different than those suggested here..
 No warranty or appropriateness for a specific purpose is expressed or implied.